changliao1025/pyflowline/docs/algorithm/algorithm.rst

 To simplify the river networks, small rivers with lengths less than the user-provided threshold are removed.
 This algorithm only applies to headwater and should be called multiple times to achieve desired performance.

 (Optional)
-When the dam burning is turned on, the dam associated flowlines are always retained even its length is less than the user-provided threhold.
+When the dam burning is turned on, the dam-associated flowlines are always retained even if their lengths are less than the user-provided threshold.

 ==============================
 Remove braided flowlines